 - Child restraint anchor points are designed to withstand only those loads imposed by correctly fitted child restraints.
-Under no circumstances are they to be used for adult seat belts or harnesses. - The child restraint top tether strap may be damaged by contact with the tonneau cover or items in the cargo area.
-Remove the tonneau cover from the vehicle or secure it and any cargo.
+Under no circumstances are they to be used for adult seat belts or harnesses. - Do not allow cargo to contact the top tether strap when it is attached to the top tether anchor.
+Properly secure the cargo so it does not contact the top tether strap.
+Cargo that is not properly secured or cargo that contacts the top tether strap may damage it during a collision.
 Your child could be seriously injured or killed in a collision if the top tether strap is damaged.